 Aquatic ecosystem science

-Ecosystem science supports the integrated management of diverse human activities that are undertaken in the same areas — such as fishing, aquaculture, transportation, and oil and gas exploration.
+Ecosystem science supports the integrated management of diverse human activities such as:

-To provide input to decision-making, staff engage in environmental science work to understand how marine and freshwater ecosystems function and how they are affected by human activities.
-Multidisciplinary Centres of Expertise (COEs) were also created to address a number of priority areas of ecosystem and regulatory science.
+We use environmental science work to understand how marine and freshwater ecosystems function and how human activities affect them.
+We also created multidisciplinary centres of expertise to address priority areas of ecosystem and regulatory science.

-The Department’s objectives for science required for an ecosystem approach to management are as follows:
+Our science objectives for an ecosystem approach to management are:

-- Monitoring and data and information management should produce ecosystem-focused products and services of value to all parts of the department.
+- Monitoring, data and information management should produce ecosystem-focused products and services of value to the whole department.